noahehall/theBookOfNoah/linux/cmdline.md

     - the first file found is run, and the rest are ignored
     - $HOME/.bash_profile
     - $HOME/.bashrc
-      - only run from interactive shells
+      - only run from interactive shells and EVERY time a new shell is started
       - but is usually included in one of the other files
     - $HOME/.bash_login
     - $HOME/.profile - the main startup file for the bash shell